-I wanted to write this post for UK or international students out there who are considering taking a year abroad at some point in the course of their studies.
+My name is Andrew and I am co-founder of HFS London.
+I wanted to write this post for UK or international students who might be considering taking a year abroad at some point in their studies.

-I remember attending a careers event organised by my university where a firm of Management Consultants had come in to give a presentation on their company and life working in their industry.
+I remember attending a careers event organised by my university in conjunction with a firm of Management Consultants.
+They had come in to give a presentation on their company and life working in their industry.
 One of their recent graduate recruits gave us an inspired presentation, so much so that 15 years later it remains firmly in my mind.
 Probably the key thing I took away from the presentation was how important it was to try and stand out from other graduates, no matter what degree you were taking.

-At the time, the prospect of taking a year out in France was a really daunting one and I remember spending a lot of time deciding whether it was this right move to make.
-At the age of 20 I had never lived abroad and apart from that I was enjoying life at university too much!
-I cannot quite remember now what finally made me decide to do it but in September 1999, when my peers were going back to Leicester, I found myself at L’universite Toulouse 1 in a class of 30 Erasmus students from across Europe, who had also opted to spend a year in France.
+At the time, the prospect of taking a year out in France was a really daunting one.
+I remember spending a lot of time deciding whether it was this right move to make.
+At the age of 20 I had never lived abroad and, apart from that, I was enjoying life at university too much!
+I cannot quite remember now what finally made me decide to do it.
+In September 1999, when my peers were going back to Leicester, I found myself at L’universite Toulouse 1 in a class of 30 Erasmus students from across Europe, who had also opted to spend a year in France.

 What an absolutely amazing year it turned out to be.